awsdocs/amazon-emr-management-guide/doc_source/emr-studio-user-permissions.md

 ## Example: Intermediate user policy<a name="emr-studio-intermediate-permissions-policy"></a>

-The following intermediate user policy allows most EMR Studio actions, and lets a user create new Amazon EMR clusters using cluster templates\.
+The following intermediate user policy allows most EMR Studio actions, and lets a user create new Amazon EMR clusters using a cluster template\.

 **Important**
 The example policy does not include the `CreateStudioPresignedUrl` permission, which you must allow for a user when you use IAM authentication mode\.
 For more information, see [Assign a user or group to an EMR Studio](emr-studio-manage-users.md#emr-studio-assign-users-groups)\.